SPOTLIGHT: Ann Solomon and The Ocean Beach Art Show

 A Fire Island sunset, painted by Ann Solomon.

-Every artist and craftsperson showing at the Ocean Beach Arts & Crafts Show will have their own story to tell, and that’s part of the beauty of shopping and purchasing at this wonderful outdoor venue that circles the Ocean Beach Village Green for one weekend each year.
+Every artist and craftsperson who showed at the Ocean Beach Arts & Crafts Show had their own story to tell, and that’s part of the beauty of shopping and purchasing at this wonderful outdoor venue that circles the Ocean Beach Village Green that is a favorite for so many.

-This year, the Ocean Beach Arts & Crafts Show also has a change in the guard, with Pam Esterman at the helm.
+This year, the Ocean Beach Arts & Crafts Show also had a change in the guard, with Pam Esterman at the helm.

-“I’m very excited about chairing the art show for the Ocean Beach Community Fund this year,” said Esterman.
+“I’m very excited about chairing the art show for the Ocean Beach Community Fund this year,” said Esterman before the big weekend.
 “We have nearly 25 new vendors this year.
 Some are exhibitors who returned from years ago.
 And we have people coming from other Fire Island communities: Saltaire, Fair Harbor, Seaview, and Ocean Bay Park.
 There’s a lot of talent here.”

 Esterman and her husband, Joel Burris, have owned a summer house in Ocean Beach since the 1980s, and she has a strong record of civic engagement in the community.
 She serves on the Ocean Beach Village Court as an Acting Court Justice and has organized the Ocean Beach Children’s Art Show for several years.
 That experience has proven valuable for the new role she has taken on.